 Nutritional Supplements

 Some nutritional and herbal supplements, like magnesium and ginkgo biloba, are thought to have cognitive-enhancing properties.
-However, it's crucial to consult with a healthcare provider before introducing any supplements into your child's routine to ensure safety and efficacy.Research shows that there's a connection between low magnesium levels in the blood and ADHD.
+However, it's crucial to consult with a healthcare provider before introducing any ADHD supplements into your child's routine to ensure safety and efficacy.Research shows that there's a connection between low magnesium levels in the blood and ADHD.
 Children with ADHD tend to have slightly lower blood magnesium levels (Effatpanah et al., 2019).
 A healthy diet plus magnesium supplements can help alleviate ADHD symptoms in kids.

 Tips for Parents in Managing ADHD and Anxiety in Their Children